How to Use Queen-Sized Sheets to Fit a Full Bed Mattress

 If you haven't gone this route before, just think of a massive rubber band, because that's essentially what it amounts to.
 Stretchy bed bands (sometimes called Bed Scrunchies) are made to keep your sheets wrinkle-free.
 It's another option if you don't want to lift your mattress and get underneath.
 Just simply put it around your mattress to hold the sheet in place.
 In fact, there are a number of options now made for precisely this purpose.

-We hope that this was helpful for you and that you now have a better understanding of fitting bed sheets on your mattress at home (or on vacation, for that matter!).
+We hope that this was helpful for you and that you now have a better understanding of fitting a flat sheet on your mattress at home (or on vacation, for that matter!).

 However, if you're here, there's a good chance you might need new sheets and bedding altogether...which just so happens to be our speciality.

 Also, if you're more an in-person kind of, well, person...
 We've got you covered too!
 Stop by any of our beautiful showroom shops in California or Arizona.
-We're located in the heart of the Bay Area in Northern California, and in the Phoenix/Scottsdale area of Arizona.
+Sleep 365 is located in the heart of the Bay Area in Northern California, and in the Phoenix/Scottsdale area of Arizona.
 See you real soon! 😊